LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 This software framework is intended to provide a user-oriented data acquisition and analysis environment.
 For this purpose, typical individual steps that occur in relation to these tasks were implemented:

-* Data acquisition - e.g. from hardware sensors \ref{unified-sensor}
+* Data acquisition - from hardware sensors \ref{unified-sensor} or other data sources
 * Storage - export of data in various open formats \ref{storage-and-datamanagement}
 * Analysis - algorithms to analyze different data sets \ref{analysis}

 All these possible task parts were divided into different blocks and users were given the possibility of adding their own functionalities.

-As the following, this concept is referred to as `user interaction points`\ref{user-interaction-points} and is explained in the following chapter.
+As the following, this concept is referred to as `user interaction points` \ref{user-interaction-points} and is explained in the following chapter.

 ## User Interaction Points